About the competition

 You must ensure your entry complies with the terms and conditions.
 Please read through these before creating your masterpiece!
 They have a lot of important information, including:

-• entries must not include branding, images, logos or government crests which are the property of or represent the ATO
+• Entries must not include branding, images, logos or government crests which are the property of or represent the ATO.

-• you must have permission or an appropriate licence to use music in your entry
+• You must have permission or an appropriate licence to use music in your entry.

 Need some inspiration?

 Here’s some ideas to get your imagination flowing, the sky’s the limit, it’s your creation!
+There are no limits on the type of the entry that students can submit.
+Examples include:

 Write it: